This post may contain affiliate links. Read our affiliate disclosure here.

 The AREDS 2 trial has therefore cemented lutein and zeaxanthin as the main ingredients for natural macular degeneration treatment and prevention.

-Please be aware that the AREDS 2 supplements mainly benefit those with intermediate AMD by reducing the risk of progression to late AMD by 26%.
+Please be aware that the AREDS 2 supplements mainly benefit those with intermediate macular degeneration by reducing the risk of progression to late AMD by 26%.
 Unfortunately, neither AREDS or AREDS 2 formulations provide any significant benefit for early and late AMD.

-b) With so many products available, which is the best supplement for macular degeneration?
+b) Which is the best vitamin for macular degeneration?

 Great question.
 Previously, I would have recommended those that are based on the AREDS 2 formula but with additional special ingredients for macular health such as bilberry.

-However, my recommendation now (as of May 2023) would be Nutravision Eye Defence+ from Australia.
+However, my recommendation now would be Nutravision from Australia.

-(Disclaimer: I am part of the team of leading Australian clinicians, scientists and naturopaths that formulated and developed Eye Defence+)
+(Disclaimer: I have a financial interest and am part of the team of leading Australian clinicians and scientists that formulated and developed Nutravision)

-It contains lutein and zeaxanthin at AREDS2 dosages, but not the other components (vitamin C, vitamin E and zinc) which are all attainable from diet.
+Nutravision contains lutein and zeaxanthin at AREDS2 dosages, but not the other components (vitamin C, vitamin E and zinc) which you should be able to get from diet.

 The high strength formula combines bilberry, ginkgo biloba, grape seed, L-methylfolate (activated folate), lutein, methylcobalamin (activated vitamin B12), nicotinamide (active vitamin B3), pyruvate, saffron, and zeaxanthin.